Home » Breakfast & Brunch » Fluffy Southern Buttermilk Biscuits

 Notes

-• Whole fat or low fat buttermilk preferred, not fat free.
+• Buttermilk: Whole fat or low fat buttermilk preferred, not fat free.

-• To make your own Buttermilk: To every one cup of whole milk add 1 Tbsp of white distilled vinegar or lemon juice.
+• How Do You Make Homemade Buttermilk?
+To every one cup of whole milk add one tablespoon of white vinegar or lemon juice.
 Let stand for 5 minutes, then stir and proceed with the recipe.

 Nutrition